 The EWT1 photo-eye must be placed on the out-feed (discharge) end of the weigh station conveyor, on the centerline of the end roller shaft.
-The photo-eye should be wired to the Checkweigher controller per instructions found on the interconnection diagram and schematic drawings found in Appendix C.
+The photo-eye should be wired to the Checkweigher controller per instructions found on the interconnection diagram and schematic drawings found at the back of this manual.